lxlxw/http-request-tool/README.md

 The tool sends forth Http request,processes the commands,and the response returned from the web service.

-The Http request requires an API key  you need in advance.
+The http request requires an API key  you need in advance.

 [![Build Status](https://img.shields.io/travis/erusev/parsedown/master.svg?style=flat-square)](https://lxlxw.github.io/http-request-tool/)

 ### Requirements

 * PHP 5.4 or newer

+### Exhibition